cloudflare/cloudflare-docs/products/cloudflare-one/src/content/tutorials/docusign-access.md

     * **Identity Provider Issuer**: Entity ID.
     * **Identity Provider Login URL**: Assertion Consumer Service URL.
 1. Save the Identity Provider.
-1. Upload your certificate to the *Docusign Identity Provider* menu.
+1. Upload your certificate to the *DocuSign Identity Provider* menu.
 1. Configure your SAML Attribute mappings.
 The Attribute Names should match the values in **IdP Value** in your Access application.

     ![DocuSign Custom Attributes mapping](../static/zero-trust-security/docusign/custom-attribute-mapping.png)